 More Styling Tips for Curly Hair from our Experts

-To help, you’ll want to consider deeply reparative conditioning treatments, and always prep hair with products that seal the cuticle after infusing it with just the right amount of moisture (try SEAL spray or BOND reparative spray).
+To help, you’ll want to consider deeply reparative conditioning treatments, and always prep hair with products—such as SEAL spray—that seal the cuticle after infusing it with just the right amount of moisture.

 Go with the flow.

-How often should you be washing your curly hair?
-Find out here.
+How often should you wash your curly hair?

 What are the best product ingredients for curly hair?